thec0dewriter/esmf-sdk-py-aspect-model-loader/CONTRIBUTING.md

 which the `v{version_number}-RC` branch is based.

 ## Versioning
-We use Semantic Versioning to identify released versions of the SDS SDK PY Aspect Model loader.
+We use Semantic Versioning to identify released versions of the ESMF SDK PY Aspect Model loader.
 Semantic Versioning is documented
 [here](https://semver.org).
 It proposes to have a versioning number with the following elements:

 ````